opencord/cord/docs/install_physical.md

 * 3x Physical Servers: one to be used as head node, two to be used as compute nodes.

-   * Suggested Model: OCP-qualified QuantaGrid D51B-1U server.
+   * Suggested Model: OCP Inspired&trade; QuantaGrid D51B-1U server.
 Each server is configured with 2x Intel E5-2630 v4 10C 2.2GHz 85W, 64GB of RAM 2133MHz
      DDR4, 2x 500GB HDD, and a 40 Gig adapter.